Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Introduction

 \section{Introduction}

-The study of strongly-lensed explosive transients is an emerging field with many applications for modern astronomy and cosmology \citep{Oguri2019}.
+The study of strongly-lensed explosive transients is an emerging field with many applications for modern astronomy and cosmology (see \citealt{Oguri2019} for a review).
 The magnification associated with gravitationally-lensed sources acts as a free telescope upgrade, allowing us to observe objects that are fainter and farther from us than would normally be possible.
-Strong lensing also produces multiple images of the same source, which is valuable if the multiply-imaged source is an explosive transient (a short-timescale and non-repeating transient -- hereafter just referred to as a ``transient''), because it can be used to further constrain the mass distribution of the lens \citep[e.g.][]{Sharon15} and precisely measure the Hubble constant independently of the cosmic distance ladder \citep{Refsdal64,TreuMarshall16}.
+Strong lensing also produces multiple images of the same source, which is valuable if the multiply-imaged source is an explosive transient (a short-timescale and non-repeating transient -- hereafter just referred to as a ``transient''), because it can be used to further constrain the mass distribution of the lens \citep[e.g.][]{Sharon15} and precisely measure the Hubble constant (or other cosmological parameters) independently of the cosmic distance ladder \citep{Refsdal64,TreuMarshall16}.
 In addition, there are currently very few confirmed detections of multiply-imaged transients -- of which all are supernovae (SNe).
-Within the next decade, lensed transient detections are expected to increase vastly in number thanks to deep wide-field surveys such as Rubin's LSST \citep{LSST,OguriMarshall2010,GoldsteinLSNeRates,Wojtak19}, and even expand to other flavours of transient, including gravitational waves and their kilonova counterparts \citep{GPS19,GPS22}, as well as gamma ray bursts \citep{Ahlgren20}.
+Within the next decade, we anticipate expansion to other flavours of transient, including gravitational waves and their kilonova (KN) counterparts \citep{GPS19,GPS22}, as well as gamma ray bursts \citep{Ahlgren20}.
+Not only this, but lensed transient detections are expected to increase vastly in number thanks to deep wide-field surveys such as Rubin's LSST \citep{LSST,OguriMarshall2010,GoldsteinLSNeRates,Wojtak19}, which is expected to discover millions of SNe and thousands of KNe over its lifetime \cite[see table 8.2 in ][]{LSST} -- a fraction of which will be lensed.